Argentina–Chile relations: Argentine support for Bolivia

 Despite the Pactos de Mayo agreement, in 2004 Argentina proposed to establish a "corridor" through Chilean territory under partial Argentine administration as a Bolivian outlet to sea.
 After talks with Chilean ambassador to Argentina, the Kirchner government pulled out of the proposal and declared the issue as "concerning Chile and Bolivia" only.

 Border issues

+In 1898 the border in the Southern Patagonian Ice Field was defined and wasn't objected during the 1902 Arbitral award of the Andes which defined most of the border on the current Province territory.
+Both experts, Francisco Pascasio Moreno from Argentina and Diego Barros Arana from Chile agreed on the border between Mount Fitz Roy and Cerro Daudet.
+However the border started being questioned by Argentina later on which started the dispute between both countries.

 In the 1990s, relations improved dramatically.
 The dictator and last president of the Argentine Military Junta, General Reynaldo Bignone, called for democratic elections in 1983, and Augusto Pinochet of Chile did the same in 1989.
 As a consequence, militaristic tendencies faded in Argentina.
 The Argentine presidents Carlos Menem and Fernando de la Rúa had particularly good relations with Chile.
 In a bilateral manner, both countries settled all the remaining disputes except Laguna del Desierto, which was decided by International Arbitration in 1994.
 That decision favoured Argentine claims.